ShanHuang-ec/shanhuang-ec.github.io/index.md

 My research interests are in health economics and applied microeconometrics.
 I am particularly interested in the intersections of health economics with behavioral economics, the digital economy, and empirical industrial organization.
 I currently work on topics related to physician decision-making and antibiotic prescribing and resistance.

 I am also affiliated with the [University of Copenhagen] and [BCCP Berlin].

-I am visiting [Haas School of Business at the University of California, Berkeley], from September 2021 to January 2022.
+I was a visiting student at [Haas School of Business at the University of California, Berkeley], from September 2021 to February 2022.